 Also read: We must say NO to the Constituent Assembly

-The newspaper El Espectador, in a column dated December 28, 2012, pointed out that the fireworks issue "is a dangerous act that was inserted into the Colombian culture as something that is done at the end of the year.
+The newspaper El Espectador, in a column dated December 28, 2012, pointed out that the fireworks issue "is a dangerous act that was inserted IGNORE INTO the Colombian culture as something that is done at the end of the year.
 As usual and seemingly candid as novenas or Christmas food it always comes in the form of bad news.
 We can see it in the streets, in the farms, in the neighborhoods, in the main squares.
 No one thinks, until it happens, that the burn could be oneself.
 Or a child.
 Eradicating a behavior or an idea, when they are so rooted in the collective imagination, is quite difficult".
 However, there is a problem that hinders or prevents such internalization.

 After December 31, January and February arrive so quickly that, colloquially, we say "the year is over".
 It begins in these months to put together the information agenda of the year and, as if by magic, burned children, irresponsible parents subjected to late pedagogical courses and adults who were maimed for manipulating gunpowder in a state of drunkenness (the mixture fireworks-liquor, oh my God) disappear from it.
 They no longer appear on the screen.
 The burned pavilions are no longer visited by the cameras and life goes on.
 The crying of the victims is extinguished, their stories are not heard during the following months.
 It is a very, very vicious circle that has not been given enough attention.

 We did not want to face a public discussion at a national level about a problem that, as it takes place at a specific time of the year, we underestimate or forget most of the time.
 We think that those affected by fireworks are others, usually ignorant and backward people who have no other more civilized way of demonstrating their joy, their virility or their courage (these three elements, culturally, are sold as things to be demonstrated in search of recognition).